Integrated Sensing and Communications for Unsourced Random Access: Fundamental Limits: Introduction

+Existing research on URA has predominantly concentrated on extracting information transmitted by unsourced users (communication purpose).
+However, with the advent of sixth-generation (6G) mobile networks, additional functionalities such as computing, sensing, and security have become imperative~\cite{Qi2022integrating,Xu2022Anti}.
+As hardware architectures, channel characteristics, and signal processing methods become increasingly similar across these different tasks, it is necessary to adapt the URA system to jointly accommodate these diverse purposes rather than focusing solely on information transmission \cite{Liu2022Integrated}.

-In this paper, we consider a URA system that supports both sensing and communication functionalities concurrently, referred to as unsourced integrated sensing and communications (UNISAC).
+In this paper, we consider a URA system that provides both sensing and communication functionalities concurrently, referred to as unsourced integrated sensing and communications (UNISAC).
 Specifically, we incorporate the object detection task alongside the communication task to accommodate a wide range of users.
-The UNISAC model serves two categories of users: Communication users and sensing users.
+The UNISAC model serves two categories of users: communication users and sensing users.
 For communication users, the objective is to decode the transmitted messages.
 For sensing users, the objective is to detect their presence while simultaneously estimating their angles of arrival (AOA).
-Due to the aggregation of signals from various sensing and communication users, along with the unidentified nature of each user, the receiver of the UNISAC faces the complex task of analyzing each unidentified user's signal among heavy interference from other users.
-To evaluate the efficiency of the UNISAC, we propose an achievable result for the system, considering the misdetection error and mean squared error of AOA estimation (MSEAOA) for sensing users, as well as the decoding error for communication users.
-Numerical results indicate that the proposed UNISAC model's achievable result outperforms ISAC models designed based on conventional multiple access approaches, such as treating interference as noise (TIN), time division multiple access (TDMA), and ALOHA, as well as a TDMA-based ISAC scheme employing multiple signal classification (MUSIC) for sensing.
-The strong achievable performance of the UNISAC, combined with the reduced hardware usage from jointly adopting sensing and communication tasks in a unified setup, as well as the lower delay and signaling overhead due to the use of unsourced and random access features, makes the UNISAC model a suitable choice for the next generation of wireless networks with millions of users.
+Due to the aggregation of signals from various sensing and communication users at the receiver, the URA faces the complex task of analyzing each user's signal among the interference from other users.
+In this paper, we investigate the achievable performance of the UNISAC model, taking into account the misdetection error and mean-squared error of AOA estimation (MSEAOA) for sensing users, in addition to the decoding error of communication users.
+Numerical results indicate that the proposed UNISAC model exhibits superior performance compared to conventional multiple access approaches such as treat interference as noise (TIN), time division multiple access (TDMA), ALOHA, and multiple signal classification (MUSIC).

-Additionally, we propose a practical UNISAC model to demonstrate its feasibility, showing performance comparable to or even better than the approximate achievable result in scenarios with a lower number of users.
-The term “practical” here refers to algorithmic feasibility and low computational complexity, distinguishing the proposed transceiver design from achievable bound that relies on computationally prohibitive assumptions.
-It should be noted that “practical” does not imply a complete real-life hardware implementation but rather indicates a design that is tractable for implementation in principle.